 Can you drink the water in Costa Rica

 In general, the Costa Rica water is clean and safe to drink.

 Fresh water in Costa Rica is actually ranked as one of the best in the world

 Some people get issues because of the bacterias and microbes in a new country.

 So if you had problems before in other countries and have a sensitive stomach, it might be a good idea to drink bottled water to avoid any risks.

 I am sure you don’t want to travel all the way to Costa Rica to stay in your hotel room with health issues.

 When I travel to a new place where I am not sure if I can drink tap water, I always ask at the hotel reception or local people.

 If you are not sure if the water is safe to drink, it is always better to buy bottled water or use Water Filters and Water Purifiers.

 Is it OK to drink tap water in Costa Rica?

 Many locals will vouch for the safety of tap water in Costa Rica.
-Many of them have been drinking tap water for a long time and do not recall any sickness attributed directly from Costa Rica water.
+Many of them have been drinking tap water for a long time and do not recall any sickness attributed directly to Costa Rica water.